two male students listening to professor working by white board

 • The collection and review of both quantitative and qualitative data

-• Opportunities for TAs to share feedback to department and Faculty administrators, identify additional supports needed for success in their role(s), and recognize exceptional instructors via nominations for the Faculty of Health Instructor Teaching Awards.
+• Opportunities for TAs to share feedback with the student's academic unit and Faculty administrators, identify additional supports needed for success in their role(s), and recognize exceptional instructors via nominations for the Faculty of Health Instructor Teaching Awards.

 • For PhD participants in the Certificate in University Teaching (CUT) offered by CTE, and those who may be interested in CUT in the future, these activities and associated artifacts could be usefully integrated into teaching dossiers/portfolios that are prepared as part of the program.